AfterForever667/spotify_matcher/README.md

 The primary goal is to overcome the common pitfalls of automated matching, such as finding incorrect live versions, remixes, or tracks by different artists with similar names.

+This script was created, tested and tuned with the help of AI.
+Use at you own risk.

 ## Key Features

 -   **Intelligent Confidence Scoring:** Each potential match is assigned a score from 0-100 based on a weighted comparison of track name, artist, album, duration, and release year.